Kohnert posets and polynomials of northeast diagrams: Bounded posets

 \textbf{Case 2(b):} $r_1<r_2$, $(r_3, c_1)\in D_0$.
 As in the previous case, we know that column $c_2$ is empty below row $r_2$, since otherwise the minimality of our triple $x_1$, $x_2$, and $x_3$ is violated.
 We give a sketch of this case since it is nearly identical to the previous case.

 Here, we instead have $\cwt_{\leq r_3}(D_0)_{c_1}\geq 2$ and $\cwt(D_0)_{c_2}=2+\cwt_{>r_3}(D_0)_{c_2}$, so the analog of \eqref{eq:bdd-e-case-2a1} becomes

-This can similarly be used to deduce the existence of a cell $z_3\in D_0$ somewhere above $r_3$, from which we obtain $z_1$ and $z_2$ in an identical way as in the previous case.
-The properties (a) - (e) apply to the triple $z_1$, $z_2$, $z_3$ for the exact same reasons as the previous case.
+This can similarly be used to deduce the existence of a cell $z_3\in D_0$ somewhere above row $r_3$, from which we obtain $z_1$ and $z_2$ in an identical way as in the previous case.
+The Properties (a) - (e) apply to the triple $z_1$, $z_2$, $z_3$ for the exact same reasons as the previous case.

-Having shown that all conditions (a) - (e) are satisfied by either the triple $x_1$, $x_2$, $x_3$ or a related triple in the same columns, this concludes the proof of the proposition and related theorem. \end{itemize}\end{proof}
+Having shown that all conditions (a) - (e) are satisfied by either the triple $x_1$, $x_2$, $x_3$ or a related triple in the same columns, this concludes the proof of Proposition~\ref{cor:mainNEboundedredux} and then Theorem~\ref{thm:mainNEbounded}. \end{itemize}\end{proof}